kamicut/topcap/README.md

       * Who has access to the app: 'Anyone, even anonymous'
 4. Authorize the app
 5. Copy the URL of your script

+To install the dependencies for Topcap use `npm install`

 Usage
 -----